Skip to main content

 Is one gender more sweaty than the other?
 "We're born with millions of sweat glands, but while women generally have more than men, men's glands are more active, making guys the 'sweatier' sex," says Courtney Collado, a fitness educator and trainer.

-As a pregnancy fitness specialist, Sarah Anne Kelly of MomTrainer.com notices that her clients sweat more during pregnancy, as their bodies work harder to distribute blood to the baby while also attempting to regulate the core temperature for exercise—which is why it's so important to stay hydrated and cool during prenatal workouts
+As a pregnancy fitness specialist, Sarah Anne Kelly of MomTrainer.com notices that her clients sweat more during pregnancy, as their bodies work harder to distribute blood to the baby while also attempting to regulate the core temperature for exercise—which is why it's so important to stay hydrated and cool during prenatal workouts.<pagebreak>

 5 Surprising Facts about Sweat

-- It may not be as stinky as you think.
+1. It may not be as stinky as you think.
 According to Collado, it's not the sweat itself that has an unpleasant odor, but a buildup of bacteria.
-"The ‘BO’ smell that we associate with sweat is due to normal skin bacteria multiplying in a happy, wet environment and also breaking down
+"The ‘BO’ smell that we associate with sweat is due to normal skin bacteria multiplying in a happy, wet environment and also breaking down sweat's molecular components," she says.
+Other factors can determine the smell of sweat, such as the fabric content of your clothing and your hormone levels.

-spices ," Russo says.
-"You can always tell when someone has had garlic or curry the night before hitting the treadmill." - Sweat can actually leave salt rings on your clothes.
+3. Sweat can actually leave salt rings on your clothes.
 If you have a higher amount of salt in your sweat, you may notice a visible "salt ring" on your clothing.
 "This is a sign that your body has lost a lot of electrolytes (particularly sodium and chloride) through sweat, and need to be replaced through food and beverages," says Enright.
 "Salty foods like nuts or pretzels, or sports drinks containing sodium, can help replace salt losses."

-- It's not just a hot thing.
+4. It's not just a hot thing.
 Bowman points out that sweating can be caused by many factors outside of exercise, such as anxiety, fear, hormones, food and infection.

-- Sweating improves your mood.
+5. Sweating improves your mood.
 It's not your imagination—sweating does actually make you feel good.
 "After a good sweat, we tend to feel more relaxed," says Enright.